-Lane Library's primary goal for collection development is to support the educational mission of Armstrong Atlantic State University by providing students and faculty with access to print, non-print, and electronic information resources.
+Lane Library's primary collection development goal is to provide students and faculty with access to print, non-print, and electronic information resources in support of the educational mission of Armstrong State University.
 As a secondary goal, Lane Library strives to maintain collections that support the college-level study of the arts, sciences, social sciences, and humanities.
-This policy establishes guidelines for selecting, acquiring, and de-selecting information resources that support the instruction programs at the University.
+This policy establishes guidelines for selecting, acquiring, and de-selecting information resources in the library.
 Separate guidelines describe policy details for the Reference Collection, University Archives, and Library Special Collections.

 The majority of the Library's acquisitions are made in response to faculty requests approved by the appropriate department head or designated departmental library liaison.
 Material costs are charged to each department's library allocation budget.
 Librarians assist with selection by bringing new publications to the attention of individual faculty members.
 In addition, librarians choose materials for the collection based on reviews and on lists of academic publications recommended for university libraries.
 These purchases are supported with funds allocated for librarians to spend on collection development.
 The University Librarian welcomes suggestions from faculty for enhancing the quality of the collection.

-Faculty requests for book purchases are channeled through the department head or departmental library liaison and submitted to the University Librarian.
+Faculty requests for book purchases are channeled through the department head or departmental library liaison and submitted to the library via an online form.
 Faculty members can obtain ordering information and prices for materials from the Head of Technical Services.
-Reviews of academic books along with prices and ISBNs are available in the online version of Choice at http://www.cro2.org .
+Reviews of academic books along with prices and ISBNs are available in the online version of Choice at http://www.cro3.org.
 Requestors can specify priority level for ordering and purchasing individual items.
 Low priority requests will be purchased near the end of the fiscal year if funds allow.

 Requests for new periodical subscriptions require authorization from the department head.
 Requests may be sent to the University Librarian for consideration at any time during the year; however, orders for new subscriptions are generally entered in the Fall, so that service will begin with the start of the next calendar year.
 When applicable, the University Librarian will discuss the choice of print or electronic format with the department head and the requesting faculty member.

-Requests for audiovisual materials (such as DVDs, music CDs, and electronic media) are made by each department in cooperation with the Head of Media Services or the University Librarian.
+Requests for audiovisual materials (such as DVDs, music CDs, and electronic media) are made by each department in cooperation with the University Librarian.
 Preview may be required before purchasing any item priced over $200.

 Funds are allocated to departments based on a number of factors, including number of undergraduate hours generated, graduate program needs, obsolescence of library materials in the subject areas, relative cost of materials in the disciplines, usage statistics for materials in the disciplines, and the need to meet departmental accreditation standards.
 A library collection development and contingency fund, encumbered at the discretion of the University Librarian, is maintained to support needs that cannot be met with departmental allocations.
 Departmental allocations not spent by March 1st of each academic year will revert to the library fund.